As far as energy-packed sweet treats go in the world of fruit and vegetables, you really can’t go wrong with bananas.

 For extra peckish little pooches with a serious case of their appetite being bigger than their capabilities, rapidly gulping down a whole banana can be some risky business indeed.

-When introducing a young or tiny dog to a banana for the first time, it’s best you stick by their side to see how they handle it and whether they’re interested in it.
+When introducing a young or tiny dog to a banana for the first time, you should stick by their side to see how they handle it and whether they’re interested in it.

 Just like people, some dogs will love bananas, and others just can’t stand them.